 - Show additional context in notifications

 Number matching gives improvements against MFA Prompt spamming and will increase the security posture of MFA Authentication prompts.
 When a user responds to an MFA push notification using Microsoft Authentication App, they will be presented with a number.
 The user needs to type that number into the app to complete the approval.
-Attackers don’t have access to the device/app where the code needs to be filled-in.
-For the attacker the code is visible; only the code needs to be added manual in the app itself for completing the MFA request.
+Attackers don’t have access to the device/app where the code needs to be filled in.
+For the attacker the code is visible; only the code needs to be added manually in the app itself for completing the MFA request.